 Who is Philemon?

-The Philemon Foundation was named for a figure that appeared to Jung in a dream in 1913.
-In Memories, Dreams, Reflections, Jung recounted the dream in which Philemon first appeared to him.
-Jung saw a sea blue sky, covered by brown clods of earth that appeared to be breaking apart.
+The Philemon Foundation is named for a figure that appeared to Jung in a dream in 1913.
+In Memories, Dreams, Reflections, Jung recounted the dream in which this figure first appeared to him.
+Jung saw a sea-blue sky covered by brown clods of earth that appeared to be breaking apart.
 Out of the blue, he saw an old man with kingfisher wings and the horns of a bull flying across the sky, carrying a bunch of keys.
-After the dream, Jung painted the image, as he did not understand it.
-During this intense period, Jung was struck by the synchronicity of finding a dead kingfisher, a bird rarely seen around Zurich, in his garden by the lakeshore.
-Thereafter, Philemon played an important role in Jung’s fantasies.1 To Jung, he represented superior insight and was like a guru to him.
+After the dream, Jung painted the image, because he did not understand it.
+During this intense period, Jung was struck by the synchronicity of finding a dead kingfisher, a bird rarely seen around Zürich, in his garden by the lakeshore.
+Thereafter, Philemon played an important role in Jung’s fantasies.1 To Jung, he represented superior insight and functioned like a guru to him.

-Partial accounts of this period may be found in the notes of his seminar given in 1925 on Analytical Psychology, prepared by Cary Baynes, and also in Aniela Jaffé’s biography, Memories, Dreams, Reflections, published posthumously in a heavily edited form.
-In these, Jung narrated some of the decisive experiences and spoke of a few of the fantasy figures that he had encountered.
+Partial accounts of this period may be found in the notes of his seminar given in 1925 on Analytical Psychology (prepared by Cary Baynes) and also in Aniela Jaffé’s biography, Memories, Dreams, Reflections, published posthumously in a heavily edited form.
+In these, Jung narrated some of his decisive experiences and spoke of a few of the fantasy figures that he had encountered.
 These fantasies were also from part of the narratives which he recorded in his now legendary Red Book.
 One of the most significant figures is Philemon.

 At his tower in Bollingen, Jung commemorated Philemon.
 Over the gate, he carved the inscription, “Philemonis Sacrum – Fausti Poenitentia” [Philemon’s Shrine – Faust’s Repentance].
-In one of the rooms, he painted a huge mural of the winged Philemon, essentially reproducing the painting from the Red Book which features as our letterhead.
+In one of the rooms at Bollingen, he painted a huge mural of the winged Philemon, essentially reproducing the painting from the Red Book.
 In a letter to Paul Schmitt in 1942, Jung wrote: “I have taken over Faust as my heritage, and moreover as the advocate and avenger of Philemon and Baucis, who, unlike Faust the superman, are the hosts of the gods in a ruthless and godforsaken age.”4